-PN students will need to take the following components of the HESI: reading comprehension, vocabulary, and math.
-The reading comprehension and vocabulary composite score of 70% is required for admission to the PN program prior to starting core nursing classes.
-The HESI math composite score of 70% will meet the math requirement OR completion of a math course / math equivalency, please contact Program Counselor for additional details.
+Students will need to take the following components of the HESI: reading comprehension, vocabulary, and math.
+The reading comprehension and vocabulary composite score of 70% is required.
+The HESI math composite score of 70% will meet the math requirement OR completion of a math course / math equivalency, please contact Academic Counselor for additional details.